Seraaron/agora/srd/Script Change Tools.md

 Sometimes players even just ask for a perspective change for the original scene, or for something to be framed in a way that is safer for them. _Discuss it with your Peers every time_, because how you feel about handling it can change according to the specific situation.

-However, final rulings do reside with the person who first called for the tool to be used; in some cases, they may want to just say it that it "didn't happen" and there’s no narrative representation.
+However, final rulings do reside with the person who first called for the tool to be used.
+In some cases, they may want to just say it that it "didn't happen" and there’s no narrative representation.
 (If this is what is safest for them, we must respect that).
 Similarly, we should respect players in different scenarios asking to have it be represented as a part of the fiction, again, if they are the one who called the tool.

 **It's important to note that the experiences still happened in real life** — whether it was triggering content or just simply _off tone_ — it doesn't completely disappear for the players at the table. _Do not erase people’s experiences_.
 Script Change is a meta-toolbox, and we must acknowledge reality regardless of the fiction, even if that's difficult to do sometimes.